Albert0i/RedisVectorSearch/Vector-advanced-topics.md

 print(success/200*100)
 ```

-The default vector search parameters used in the example and the chosen embedding model provide a recognition rate of 99.5%.
+The default vector search parameters used in the example and the chosen embedding model provide a **recognition rate of 99.5%**.
 You can experiment further with different models.

 **Working with JSON documents**